Bhargavi-Joshi/Retail-Store-Customer-Segmentation-Using-K-Means-Clustering/README.md

 3. **Run the Jupyter Notebooks**:
    Open and run the `customer-segmentation.ipynb` and `exploratory-data-analysis.ipynb` notebooks to reproduce the results.

-## Dependencies
+## Results

-- Python 3.x
-- pandas
-- numpy
-- matplotlib
-- seaborn
-- scikit-learn
-- jupyter
+- **Customer Segmentation**: Customers were classified into distinct clusters based on their purchase behavior and demographics.
+- **Visualization**: t-SNE visualization was used to display the clusters.
+- **Model Accuracy**: Various models were tested for customer classification, with Random Forest achieving the highest accuracy.

 ## Authors

-Developed by-
+Developed by:
-- Bhargavi Joshi - bhargavijoshi86@gmail.com
+- **Bhargavi Joshi** - bhargavijoshi86@gmail.com
-- Pranjal Gautam - pranjalgautam1103@gmail.com
+- **Pranjal Gautam** - pranjalgautam1103@gmail.com